howdoicomputer/bookshelfbot/README.md

 ### NOTE THIS IS BASICALLY ALPHA SOFTWARE

-I wrote this in basically a night.
+I wrote this in a night.
 It lacks tests.
-I'm a terrible Elixir developer.
-If this breaks then I am sorry.
+I'm a terrible Elixir developer If this breaks then I am sorry.
 Feel free to post an issue.

 ## [Add BookshelfBot to your Discord server](https://discord.com/api/oauth2/authorize?client_id=861069894648201228&permissions=2048&scope=bot%20applications.commands)